Coronary Artery Disease Treatments

 - Medicine and lifestyle changes: Depending on the severity of your blockage, we often start with noninvasive options designed to help reduce your risk of heart attack.

 - Stenting: We use cardiac catheterization, a minimally invasive procedure, to place a stent in your blocked artery.
 The stent opens the artery and restores blood flow.
 The standard has been to use an artery in the groin for catheterization.
-We have developed expertise in using the radial artery (the wrist) as an option.
-For many patients, stenting by radial artery approach may bring fewer risks and faster recovery.
+Memorial has developed expertise in using the radial artery (the wrist) as an option.
+For many patients, stenting via the radial artery approach may bring fewer risks and faster recovery.

-- Surgery: CAD surgery is called a coronary artery bypass graft (CABG).
+- Surgery: A coronary artery bypass graft (CABG) is a surgical procedure for CAD.
 We have received a three-star rating from the Society for Thoracic Surgeons for our CABG outcomes (three stars is the highest).

 - Individualized care plans: No two patients are the same.
 Our team comes together to determine a personalized treatment for you.
 We communicate openly with you and your family, and we always keep you in the center of care.